loshjawrence/NOTES/ue5.md

 ## Blueprint child classes
  * drawer->C++ Classes->rclick class->create blueprint based on classname

+### DERIVE BLUEPRINT FROM EXISTING
+* if in the scene select in window or outliner and go to details on the rhs click on the node icon click "derive child blueprint class"
+* if in drawer then rclick and "create child blueprint class"

+### APPLY TO ALL INSTANCES
+* if in the scene select in window or outliner and go to details on the rhs click on the node icon click "apply instance changes to blueprint"

 ### ASSETS
 After you've made your project go to the
 Epic Games launcher->library->find the content and add to project